 - A qualified United States commissioner appointed by any district court of the United States for the state of Washington.

-How to file a Quit Claim Deed in Washington (RCW 65.04.030): A Washington Quit Claim Deed must be filed with the auditor or recording officer in the same county the property stands.
-As established by RCW 65.04.130, the filing will only take place once the auditor’s fees detailed in RCW 36.18.010 are paid.
+The deed must be filed with the auditor or recording officer in the same county that the property stands.
+As established by RCW 65.04.130, the filing will only take place once the appropriate auditor’s fees detailed are paid.
+More information on fees can be found at RCW 36.18.010.

-Washington follows a “race-notice recording statute.”
+Recording type: Washington has a “rate-notice recording statute” state.
 This means that the law will protect a subsequent purchaser of a real property who duly records their conveyance if, at the time, they had no notice of a prior conveyance concerning the same property.
 The law will uphold their innocent claim to the property, and by implication, no longer uphold the claim of the party who failed to record their conveyance.